boazsegev/iodine/README.md

 Iodine 0.1.x is implemented in Ruby, using a `select` system call.

 `select` is limited to 1024 open connections! after 1024 connection, `select` could cause "undefined behavior", including a possible "crash"... sometimes it's not important... some hosting environments only allow 1024 connections anyway...
+EventMachine crashes on my system after 1024 connections too...

 ...but websockets are connection hungry beasts.